Holy Trinity Serbian Orthodox Church (Regina): History

-Founding the church-school congregation

 In 1912, those who remained in Regina and the area decided to establish a church-school congregation.
 The Serbians generally use the term "church-school congregation" everywhere in the diaspora where others might use "parish".
 The word "parish" has historical associations with Western ecclesiastical government, and the Serbs prefer to guard the Orthodox spiritual mentality.
 At the first organizational meeting, there were 48 persons present.
 They immediately began the process to build a Temple.
 Stevan and Sava Djurišić donated a lot at McAra street on which to build the future Temple.
 It should be noted, however, that the other families contributed as well for this major undertaking.
-Those families were: Inić, Jakovlejev, Skerletov, Maksimović, Knežović, Petrov, Velemirov, Trifunov, Milanov, Matić, Stojadinov, Erdeljan, and others.
+Those families were: Inić, Jakovljev, Skerletov, Maksimović, Knežević, Petrov, Velemirov, Trifunov, Milanov, Matić, Stojadinov, Erdeljan, and others.
 They began the construction in 1911, and it was completed in 1912.
-The new Temple was built in the 17th block of McAra Street in the eastern part of the city.
+The new temple was built in the 17th block of McAra Street in the eastern part of the city.